resourcepool/training-welcomepool/README.md

  * Add a fullscreen Timer countdown page for the next code review, for each class (to display on a TV Screen)
  * Add a search bar
  * Handle multiple timers
+ * Add the ability to assign a reviewer to a code review
  * Connect to Google Agenda API
  * Send notification emails (reminders)
  * Implement front validation with jQuery